Mimetis/ProjectY/SETUP.md

 The newly scope should looks like `https://{YOUR_DOMAIN}.onmicrosoft.com/{CLIENT_ID}/user_impersonation`

-From you Application go to **Api Permissions** section, and add permissions:
+From your Application go to **Api Permissions** section, and add permissions:

 - **Microsoft Graph** : User.Read, User.ReadBasic.All
 - **Your API** : user_impersonation